oculus-samples/Unreal-SharedSpaces/Plugins/OVRPlatform/Documentation/OVRPlatform.md

         }
     }

-We create a latent action with a request generator (a lambda that actually calls the OVR Platform C API) and a response processor
+We create a latent action with a __request generator__ (a lambda that actually calls the Oculus Platform C API) and a __response processor__
 (a lambda that captures, as needed, the output pins that will carry the response payload).
 This latent action is associated with a specific node instance, which allows us to preempt it with a new latent action by reentering the node.

 Each game tick, the latent action gets an opportunity to update.
 Most of the complexity is hidden in [OVRPlatformRequestsSupport.cpp](../Source/OVRPlatform/Private/OVRPlatformRequestsSupport.cpp).
-During one of those updates, the request generator will be called a another layer of callback is attached to the _UOvrPlatformSubsystem_ messaging system.
+During one of those updates, the request generator will be called and another callback is attached to the _UOvrPlatformSubsystem_ messaging system.
 This callback will process the response, which in turn is passed back to the response processor, and the response processor will update the blueprint node pins with the proper information.

-As I said, a lot happens under the hood, but at the blueprint level things are simple:
+A lot happens under the hood, but at the blueprint level things are simple:

 <div style="text-align: center;  padding: 10pt;">
     <img src="./Media/group_presence_set_blueprint.png">
 </div>

+The clock icon at the top right identifies the node as being asynchronous.
+Options are packaged as structures that can be split in the editor for directly setting them in the request node.

-As you can see, a clock identifies the node has being an asynchronous request.
-The following sequence of actions is
+The following sequence of actions is guaranteed:
-guaranteed:

-  1. Every time the node is entered, execution continues using the "then" pin (the unnamed top right exec pin).
+  1. Every time a latent node is entered, execution continues using the "then" pin (the unnamed top right exec pin).
-  2. The corresponding C call is always executed.
+  2. The corresponding request (a C++ function call) is always executed.
   3. When the response comes back, the node will exit either by the success pin or the failure pin.
   4. If you reenter the node again before the previous request returns, it is __preempted__: the response to the previous request will be ignored and it will not trigger any exits from the success or failure pin.
      Only the last request is allowed to exit with results.

 There are a few ways to supply input to composite input pins like _Group Presence Options_ above.
 One is to simply right-click on the pin and select *split struct* from the context menu.
 This opens up the pin right there